contentful/forma-36/MIGRATION.md

 #### How to migrate your Switch components

-The migration for the Switch needs to be done manually by updating the usage of the props, for example:
+You must manually migrate the Switch component by updating the props usage.
+For example:

 ```jsx static=true
 import { Switch } from '@contentful/forma-36-react-components';